boehs/oasis/.stversions/SyncThing.md

 ## Ebooks

 I was able to make a small script with the guidance of [NiLuJe](https://www.mobileread.com/forums/member.php?u=69624) [on a post I found](https://www.mobileread.com/forums/showthread.php?t=330426) to sync my E-reader and phone after side loading [[KoReader]] onto my [[Kobo]].
-Currently the script is blocking so I run it only when I want to update the device (a good practice anyway, wifi is a big battery hog!)
+Currently the script is blocking so I run it when I want to update the device - but hopefully one day I find the time to turn it into a plugin.

 ## A scare